starwindz/swos-port/docs/ida2asm.md

 CPU register access is converted to global variable access, and memory access to VM data area access.
 Generated statements update the virtual CPU state in the same way as the original instructions.

 Since it's a compile-time emulator custom tailored to SWOS, and implements only a minimal subset of x86 instruction set required to run the game, it is able to achieve much higher performance than a general purpose dynamic emulator would.
 Also, it's able to exploit very good optimization capabilities of modern C++ compilers that will compile the generated code, although it does implement a few optimizations of its own.
 Thus the generated code has excellent performance, very close to native.

 TODO:
 - vars struct
     - memory address space, accessing
     - wanted to remove the offsets(in comments), but left them (very useful for debugging)
 - procs/handling of proc pointers
-- native pointers/accessing host memory
-- pointer problem: fixed to 32-bits, can't access 64-bit address spaces
 - namespaces: SWOS and SwosVM
 - memory allocation
 - alignment